SpheeresX/yeeturl-server/README.md

 - 🔐 **End-to-end encrypted.** Only you can read your links.
 - ⚡ **Lightweight.** The website uses less than 15KB of data & the server doesn't perform any heavy tasks.
 - 💨 **Easy to set up & manage.** Just get a MongoDB server, run the binary and you're ready to go.
-- 💻 **Desktop & CLI apps.** Easily shorten URLs without worrying that the website has been backdoored.
+- 💻 **[Desktop](https://github.com/SpheeresX/yeeturl-desktop-python) & [CLI](https://github.com/SpheeresX/yeeturl-desktop) apps that use less than 10MB of RAM.** Easily shorten URLs without worrying that the website has been backdoored.

 ## Installation

 You need to have a MongoDB server for yeeturl to work.
 [Install](https://www.mongodb.com/try/download/community) it on your computer or get a server with [MongoDB Atlas](https://www.mongodb.com/try)

-**Binaries for Linux, Windows & macOS (experimental, no issues found yet)**
+**Binaries for Linux, Windows & macOS (beta, no issues found yet)**

 Download `yeeturl-server` from [here](https://github.com/SpheeresX/yeeturl-server/releases) and run it in the terminal.